AdamHolwerda/bloom-cli/README.md

 ###Styles

-Take advantage of Ullysses' styles marketplace.
+Take advantage of Ulysses' styles marketplace.
 Any of the downloaded HTML styles from [http://styles.ulyssesapp.com/](http://styles.ulyssesapp.com/tagged/HTML) will be integrated into your bloomed project, provided you chose a style when exporting HTML and used the Full Page option.

 ###Cover images

-If you have a folder called `images` in the same location as your export location (you should make one maybe) and then inside that a file called `cover.jpg` the image will be sucked into your project and show up on your index page after you bloom.
+If you have a folder called `images` in the same location as your export location (make one) and then inside that a file called `cover.jpg` the image will be sucked into your project and show up on your index page after you bloom.
 Va va voom.

 ###Exclude some sheets